nfdi4plants/ARC-specification/ARC specification.md

 ### Auxiliary Payload

-vendor-specific formats etc.

 *(not cleaned up / merged)*

-To allow re-using and reproduction all contained (meta)data NEEDs to be understood and properly interpretable.
-In general, the use of human and machine-readable formats is RECOMMENDED and strongly encouraged (details see: Community specific data formats).
-However, ARC payload files MUST be openly accessible.
-This is ensured if the file is accompanied by readable open formats (preferred), referencing a schema definition, or interpreting software stored under workflows.

 Everything not meeting these criteria is regarded as auxiliary payload and therefore is not strictly considered ARC content.
 This might result in an ‘empty’ ARC only containing auxiliary payload.

 Auxiliary payload MUST be ignored by any processing.
 Also, auxiliary payload might be restricted in size or retention depending on the repository for ARC sharing and publication.

 #### Community specific data formats
-We recommend the use of community specific data formats covering most common measurement techniques.
+It is recommend to use of community specific data formats covering most common measurement techniques.
 Using the following recommended formats will ensure improoved accessability and findability:
 - mzML (raw data metabolomics and proteomics)
 - mzTAB (analysis data metabolomics and proteomics)